 Store it in a cool, dark place, shaking it 2 or 3 times a day.
 It should take 3-5 days.
 You can begin tasting at 3 days, we liked the flavor at 4 days and stopped there.
 Strain using a fine mesh strainer and return it to a jar.

-I will be making an amazing Bloody Mary with this and I also have plans for a Fiery Moscow Mule!
+I will be making an amazing Bloody Mary with this but first I made this Spicy Moscow Mule!

 Celery Black Pepper Vodka